 A herd of 1,300 bison roaming freely throughout the park, "one of the largest publically-owned herds in the world;" campsites, one-room, log-style cabins, Center Lake, Legion Lake, Stockade Lake, Sylvan Lake, lodges at Sylvan Lake, Legion Lake and Blue Bell, the State Game Lodge, which is listed on the National Register of Historic Places; hiking trails, and more can be discovered at Custer State Park.

-Crazy Horse Memorial is dedicated to this Native American War Hero.
+The Crazy Horse Memorial is dedicated to this legendary Oglala Lakota warrior.
 Crazy Horse was known to have led attacks against several miners in Montana, the Dakotas and Wyoming.
-Due to bad weather, funding and other factors, the memorial is still on its way of being constructed.
+Due to bad weather, funding and other factors, the memorial depicting the warrior astride a horse is still on its way of being constructed.
 The project began in 1948, and consists of a monument, the Indian Museum of North America and the Native American Cultural Center.
-Located in Black Hills, this memorial was commisioned by Lakota Elder, Henry Standing Bear, and was to be sculpted by Korczak Ziolkowski.
+Located in Black Hills near Mount Rushmore, this memorial was commissioned by Lakota Elder, Henry Standing Bear, and was to be sculpted by Korczak Ziolkowski.